 Whatever you need, be prepared to spend a lot of time assembling your documentation and waiting for responses.
 Since some permits have to be applied for from your home country, you should start this process well in advance of your move to Switzerland.

-For many foreigners, Swiss immigration laws are complex and confusing (the Swiss often think so too!)
+For many foreigners, Swiss immigration laws are complex and confusing (the Swiss often think so too!).
 In this section, we give an overview of the most important legal aspects and application procedures to consider.
-As this is a complex subject, we cannot provide detailed information about every regulation or different personal circumstances.
-Nevertheless, this guide should help get you started and move in the right direction.

 When coming to live Switzerland, you will probably need some or all of the following documents and registrations:

 - Visas: EU citizens and some other nationalities don’t need a visa for visits to Switzerland.
-If you do need a visa, you have to apply for it in your home country (visas are never issued in Switzerland).
+If you stay longer than 3 months, then you must apply for a residential permit.
+If you aren't an EU citizen and do need a visa, you have to apply for it in your home country between 3 months and 1 week before your departure (visas are never issued in Switzerland).
 This is also the case if you later apply for a residency permit in Switzerland.
-More information on this subject can be found in our chapter on visas.
+This website easily shows you if you require a visa to visit Switzerland.

 - Residence registration: Within 8 days of arrival in Switzerland and before starting to work, you must register (anmelden/s’inscrire) in the local town hall (Gemeinde/commune) where you’re living.
-Residency registration is obligatory for both foreigners and Swiss citizen.
+Residency registration is obligatory for both foreigners and Swiss citizens.
 If you get a residence permit, the commune will pass on your documents to the cantonal authorities who will process your request and send you your permit.

 Preparing your trip

 The Swiss love documents, so be prepared to be asked for many of the below.
-When still at home you should prepare and obtain:
+While still at home you should prepare and obtain:

-- a passport valid for the entire period to be spent in Switzerland (preferably yours!)
+- A passport valid for the entire period to be spent in Switzerland.

-- For students, a notification of admission or confirmation of application (i.e. from your university, college, etc.)
+- For students, a notification of admission or confirmation of application from your university, college, etc.

-- originals and certified (!) translations of your birth certificate, secondary school leaving certificate
+- Originals and certified translations of your birth certificate and secondary school leaving certificate.

-- marriage certificates and birth certificates of all your family members (if applicable)
+- Marriage certificates and birth certificates of all family members (if applicable).

-- possibly your academic qualifications and your insurance documents.
-Certifications abroad can be obtained at Swiss diplomatic and consular missions
+- Academic qualifications and your insurance documents, however certifications abroad can be obtained at Swiss diplomatic and consular missions.

-- possibly confirmation of health insurance cover in your home country
+- confirmation of health insurance cover in your home country may be required.

 Also note that regulations are subject to frequent change.
 Information can be obtained from Swiss embassies, consulates, immigration offices and the Swiss ministry for foreign affairs.
-Information can also be obtained from the Bundesamt für Zuwanderung, Intergration und Auswanderung (IMES – www.auslaender.ch).
+Information can also be obtained from the State Secretariat for Migration SEM.
 If your legal situation is complex, you might want to consider hiring a lawyer or legal expert who is specialized on immigration issues and will represent your interests.